 In this type of haloalkanes, the carbon which is bonded to the halogen family will be only attached to one other alkyl group.
 It doesn’t matter how much bulky group is attached to it.

 Secondary Alkyl Halide

-In this type of haloalkanes, the carbon atom which is bonded with the halogen atom is joined directly to the other two alkyl groups which can be same or different.
-Some of the examples are:
+In this type of haloalkanes, the carbon atom which is bonded with the halogen atom is joined directly to the other two alkyl groups which can be the same or different.
+Some examples are:

 Tertiary Alkyl Halide